Andrew McCutchen Player Props: Pirates vs. Dodgers

 Andrew McCutchen At The Plate

-- McCutchen has picked up an RBI in 26.0% of his games this season, with two or more RBI in 9.6% of his games.
-He has also plated three or more runs in two contests.
+- In 19 games this year (25.7%), McCutchen has picked up an RBI, and in seven of those games (9.5%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.